- J.D., University of Notre Dame Law School, 2003, summa cum laude

 Education and Background

-Mr. Eastand received his law degree, summa cum laude, in 2003 from the University of Notre Dame and his undergraduate degree in accounting from the University of Notre Dame in 1996.
+Mr. Eastland received his law degree, summa cum laude, in 2003 from the University of Notre Dame and his undergraduate degree in accounting from the University of Notre Dame in 1996.

 Before joining Miller Johnson, Mr. Eastland served as a Surface Warfare Officer in the United States Navy and as a federal law clerk to the Honorable Robert H. Cleland, United States District Court Judge for the Eastern District of Michigan.